Radware/CWAF_Syslog/README.md

 Packages in use – may require installation

-psutil>=5.8.0
+psutil
-tls-syslog>=0.2.0
+tls-syslog

-Use the following command in order to install urllib3
+Use the following command in order to install them

 pip install -r requirements.txt